What Is Holistic Yoga?

 Yoga has a long and complicated history.
-If you are super curious about that you can start here and pretty much read for years from there.
-History is fascinating, but what matters for most of us is modern yoga.
+If you are super curious about that you can start here and pretty much read for years.
+(Long story short yoga has a long complicated history that is deeply embedded with Hindu beliefs.
+It’s fascinating stuff, so do take some time when you can!)
+What matters for most of us however is modern yoga.
 There are multiple schools of modern yoga.
-Each tends to weigh different parts of the practice as more important than others.
-Many have charismatic and sometimes problematic cult-like leaders.
-All of that is utterly unimportant to our discussion.
+Each tends to emphasize different parts of the practice.
+Many have charismatic (and sometimes problematic) cult-like leaders.
+We aren’t here to discuss the merits of any particular yoga school, but rather what makes any yoga practice holistic.

 Yoga, like many spiritual practices, is what you make it.
-You can totally dedicate yourself to a certain school and follow it as if it were the only way.
+You can dedicate yourself to a certain school and follow it as if it were the only way.
 Or, you can sample around as works for you.
-Me, I’m more of a sampler in this and other things as well.
-The world is far too big and complicated and diverse to stick with one thing.
-That’s boring.
-I’ll take what works, leave the cult of personality behind and concentrate on the practice itself.
+Me, I’m more of a sampler.
+The world is far too big and complicated and diverse to stick with just one way of doing things.
+I’ll take what works, leave the cult of personality behind, and concentrate on the practice itself.
 I prefer what I call holistic yoga; yoga that feeds both your body and your spirit.

 Breath is Key

 When it comes right down to it, yoga is good for you.
-It has been for me.
-Yoga emphasizes whole body strength, from your core which is deeply needed for balance and transition between poses, to your limbs, back etc. The whole body gets worked which is an important part of overall wellness.
-Since so much of yoga is about balance (as in not following over), and balance between the sides of your body, yoga provides a great correction to our lives lopsided lives.
-Most of us spend most of our lives using one side of our body for fine motor stuff and the other for strength, we end up utterly one sided and therefore far more prone to injury and repetitive stress injury (my poor right hand/arm/fingers).
+Yoga emphasizes whole body strength, stamina, and flexibility, beginning with your core.
+The whole body gets worked which is an important part of overall wellness.
+Since so much of yoga is about balance (as in not falling over), and balance between the sides of your body, yoga provides a great correction to our lopsided lives.
+Most of us spend most of our lives using one side of our body for fine motor stuff and the other for strength, we end up lopsided and far more prone to injury and repetitive stress injury (my poor right hand/arm/fingers).

 There is no need to be able to stand on your head to get health benefits from yoga practice.
 They key to yoga practice is your breath.
 As long as you are still breathing with the movements (no holding your breath folks!) then you aren’t pushing too hard.
 The breath is an important touchstone in yoga to know your limits, keep yourself safe, and incorporate spiritual benefits with your wellness practice!

-Something you may have noticed by now is that many meditation practices start with your breath.
-Buddhist sitting meditation is often taught to beginners as “following the breath,” and just about every other meditation practice emphasizes the importance of our breathing.
+Many meditation practices start with your breath.
+Buddhist sitting meditation is often taught to beginners as “following the breath,” and just about every other meditation practice (walking meditation, mindfulness meditation, Christian meditation) emphasizes the importance of our breathing.
 In yoga your breath grounds your practice, it governs the speed at which you move into and out of poses, it helps you move deeper into poses and it helps keep your (let’s be honest here, MY) monkey mind in the present.
+And this is key for holistic yoga.

 Many, many people find meditation difficult.
 We aren’t a culture that’s good at sitting still for long periods of time, we’re not great at silence either.
-We need both however.
-And yoga is actually a way to help get our minds and spirits into a place of stillness.
-Because our bodies are moving, and our breath is helping to guide that motion those of us with particularly difficult and active minds will often find that practices like yoga ground us.
+But we need both.
+Yoga is an excellent way to get our minds and spirits into a place of stillness.
+The practice of moving with the breath does for wiggly, active people what traditional meditation practice does for those more predisposed for it.
+It draws us inward, focuses us, and grounds our minds.

-As long as my body is moving my mind has something to anchor it, to keep it from running off on its own mad errands.
-Spend a long enough period of time doing that, and generating all the good endorphins that go along with exercise and the final corpse pose at the end of most yoga practice might just be the best meditation you have all week.
+For many people the act of matching their movements to their breath gives their mind an anchor, and keeps it from running off on its own mad errands.
+Add in all the good endorphins that yoga exercise produces and the final corpse pose at the end of most yoga practice might just be the best meditation you have all week.
 It is for me.

-It isn’t at all uncommon to find yourself crying in corpse pose as your body and spirit finally let go of things you didn’t even realize you’d been carrying around with you.
+It isn’t at all uncommon to find yourself crying in corpse pose.
+As your body and spirit finally let go of things you didn’t even realize you’d been carrying around with you, the tears may flow.
 As with all things in this practice if you cry, or giggle, or fall asleep that’s probably what you need to be doing in that moment, so let it happen.
-I would suggest at first concentrating solely on your breath as you move through the yoga poses and letting yourself be still and simply experience as best as possible the quiet of a tired body in savasana (corpse pose).
+I would suggest at first concentrating solely on your breath as you move through the yoga poses.
+Let yourself be still, and simply experience as best as possible the quiet of a tired body in savasana (corpse pose).

 As you become more comfortable in your yoga practice it is totally OK to add elements of your own spiritual tradition if that makes sense for you.
-Before you begin you can set an intention for that day’s practice.
+Before you begin you can set an intention for that day’s practice, say a prayer, or choose a mantra.
 While moving through poses you can pray for individuals, or issues that are on your heart.
-Try holding each in your thoughts for the whole of a single pose for example.
+Try holding each prayer in your thoughts for the whole of a single pose.

 Remember that this is your practice and you can tailor it as you see fit, within the realm of your own practice you can make the spirituality of yoga work for you.
 I suspect you will find that many of your current practices, or the things you want to do but don’t have time for, will work quite well with yoga movements.